hyoungkyeu8359/online-resume/README.md

 **Q: Why is my resume not showing up?**

 There are a few possibilities:
+- Make sure your repository contains **index.md**
 - You entered a wrong URL address.
 - It takes a time to reflect any change you made in the repository.
 Keep refreshing the page!
 - In the worst case, you might need to delete your repository and create a new one again.

 **Q: Can I modify '_config.yml'?**

+Yes.
+You may modify **_config.yml** to try something fancy in your resume.
+To see what you can add in **Slate** theme, please refer to this [repository](https://github.com/pages-themes/slate).

-You may modify **_config.yml** as you wish, but please note that each theme have different configuration such that content in your **index.md** may not look optimized as you expected.
-You will need to verify your GitHub Pages to see if your resume looks fine.
+Please note that each theme have different configuration such that their **_config.yml** takes different variables.
+Make sure to check if your resume looks fine after modification.